 Also worth a stop is the Kingman Tavern Historical Museum.
 The Museum is a 17 room former inn and tavern with over 5,000 local historical artifacts, as well as a replica of a turn of the century country store, a two-story barn, and an 1840’s cider mill.

-Popular MSNBC News host and commentator Rachel Maddow has a house in West Cummington and lives there when she is not in New York City.
+Popular MSNBC News host and commentator Rachel Maddow has a house in West Cummington and lives there with her partner when she is not in New York City.